-The following procedures will apply for an AAC athlete representative to the USOPC Board of Directors whose first term is expiring, but who is eligible to serve a second term.
-The USOPC Nominating and Governance Committee will ask the AAC athlete representative if they want to serve a second term.
-The USOPC Nominating and Governance Committee will then inform the AAC Chair and the AAC Nominating and Elections Committee of the At-Large athlete representative’s response.
+The following procedures will apply for an Team USA AC athlete representative to the USOPC Board of Directors whose first term is expiring, but who is eligible to serve a second term.
+The USOPC Nominating and Governance Committee will ask Team USA AC athlete representative if they want to serve a second term.
+The USOPC Nominating and Governance Committee will then inform Team USA ACChair and Team USA AC Nominating and Governance Committee of the At-Large athlete representative’s response.

-If the AAC athlete representative to the USOPC Board indicates that they do not want to serve a second term, the vacant USOPC board seat will be filled pursuant to the process set out in Article IX, Section 5.B. of these Bylaws.
+If Team USA AC athlete representative to the USOPC Board indicates that they do not want to serve a second term, the vacant USOPC board seat will be filled pursuant to the process set out in Article IX, Section 5.B. of these Bylaws.

-If the AAC athlete representative to the USOPC Board indicates that they want to serve a second term, the USOPC Nominating and Governance Committee will facilitate an evaluation of the AAC athlete representative’s service on the USOPC Board.
-The AAC Members and Alternates will participate in the evaluation.
-The USOPC Nominating and Governance Committee will then provide the results of the evaluation to the AAC Nominating and Elections Committee.
-The AAC Nominating and Elections Committee will then make a recommendation to the AAC Members and Alternates either supporting or not supporting the AAC athlete representative for a second term.
-The AAC athlete representative will be allowed to provide information to the AAC Members and Alternates regarding their service to the USOPC Board and why they should be retained to fill a second term.
+If Team USA AC athlete representative to the USOPC Board indicates that they want to serve a second term, the USOPC Nominating and Governance Committee will facilitate an evaluation of Team USA AC athlete representative’s service on the USOPC Board.
+Team USA AC Members and Alternates will participate in the evaluation.
+The USOPC Nominating and Governance Committee will then provide the results of the evaluation to Team USA AC Nominating and Governance Committee.
+Team USA AC Nominating and Governance Committee will then make a recommendation to Team USA ACMembers and Alternates either supporting or not supporting Team USA ACathlete representative for a second term.
+Team USA AC athlete representative will be allowed to provide information to Team USA AC Members and Alternates regarding their service to the USOPC Board and why they should be retained to fill a second term.

-The AAC will then vote either to retain or not retain the AAC athlete representative to the USOPC Board for a second term.
+Team USA AC will then vote either to retain or not retain Team USA AC athlete representative to the USOPC Board for a second term.
 The vote will be conducted at a Meeting of the Members, unless Leadership determines pursuant to Article IX, Section 1.B. of these Bylaws to conduct the vote by an expedited electronic voting process.
 The vote will be conducted by the Election Administrator utilizing those procedures set out in Article IX, Section 5.B of these Bylaws that the Election Administrator determines are applicable in conducting the vote.

-If a majority of the votes cast are in favor of the AAC athlete representative serving a second term, then the AAC athlete representative is elected to fill a second term.
-If a majority of the votes cast are not in favor of the AAC athlete representative serving a second term, then the AAC athlete representative’s service on the USOPC Board will conclude at the end of their first term.
+If a majority of the votes cast are in favor of Team USA AC athlete representative serving a second term, then Team USA AC athlete representative is elected to fill a second term.
+If a majority of the votes cast are not in favor of Team USA AC athlete representative serving a second term, then Team US AAC athlete representative’s service on the USOPC Board will conclude at the end of their first term.
 If the votes cast are equally in favor and not in favor of a second term, then there will be a second vote.
 If there is a subsequent tie vote, the voting will continue until the tie is broken.

-If the AAC athlete representative does not receive a majority of the votes cast, and their service on the USOPC Board is to conclude at the end of their first term, the vacant USOPC board seat will be filled pursuant to the process set out in Article IX, Section 5.B. of these Bylaws.
+If Team USA AC athlete representative does not receive a majority of the votes cast, and their service on the USOPC Board is to conclude at the end of their first term, the vacant USOPC board seat will be filled pursuant to the process set out in these Bylaws.

 Article X. COMMITTEES AND TASK FORCES